dingotiles/dingo-postgresql-release/README.md

 Note that `id=1` has become `cf-1`.

-Create more container clusters with different `id=123` and you'll see the first container created is the leader.
+Create more container clusters with different `id=123` and you'll see the first container created automatically becomes the leader, thanks to patroni.

 Now stop/destroy the VM running the leader of your cluster: